The OS X Accessibility Model

 The ability to hide elements lets an app present only the significant parts of the user interface to an accessibility client.
 Figure 3-3 might be presented to an accessibility client.shows how the same hierarchy shown in

 An accessibility clients also helps a user perform tasks by telling the accessible elements to perform actions.
 For the most part, actions correspond to things a user can do with a single mouse click.
 Each accessible element implements action methods that correspond to the actions it supports, if any.
 For example, the accessible element representing a button supports the press action.
-When a user wants to press a button, he communicates this to the accessibility client.
+When a user wants to press a button, they communicate this to the accessibility client.
 The client then determines whether the button’s accessible element implements the

 accessibilityPerformPress method.
 If it does, the accessibility client calls this method.